tredoe/easycert/README.md

 	easycert -new

-which creates directory '.cert' in your HOME directory.
+which creates the directory '.cert' in your HOME directory.

-Now, can be generated the certificate requests to be signed for a Certification Authority.
+Then, can be generated the certificate requests to be signed by a certification authority.

 ## License